leonstel/leonstel.github.io/first.md

 For example the MyApp needs a data property so we define a data property in the properties() function.
 Everytime the this.data gets changed all the html element that are bound to this prop will get notified with the new data.
-In our case the custom-tree element has the data prop van MyApp bound to its own data prop.
+In our case the custom-tree element has the data prop of MyApp bound to its own data prop.

 ```
 const apiData = require('../data.json');